 No one likes a stinky litter box, not you and especially not your cat.
 It's tempting to place the litter box as far away as possible from the main part of the house, but if you make it too hard for your cat to get to it, he'll find some place more convenient to do his business.

 Laundry rooms can be too noisy for a sensitive cat, and in a small apartment, that litter box smell will permeate through every room no matter where you put it.
 But let's get down to the basics, the first thing you can do to cut down on offensive odor is to scoop your litter box at least once a day, regularly clean out (and disinfect) the entire box, and feed your cat a good quality food.
 However, given its purpose, even the most meticulously cleaned box will eventually smell.

 So, short of toilet-training your cat, what else is there to do?
 Well lucky you, we have some pawsome tips that should help you either completely eliminate or at least reduce the odors to a more subtle level.

-Using litter deodorizers is an easy hack to make fresh litter last a lot longer.
-Keep in mind that you're not trying to mask the odor by covering it up with perfumes and other fragrances.
+Using litter deodorizers is an easy hack (if we can call it that) to make fresh litter last a lot longer.
+Keep in mind that you're not trying to mask the odors by covering it up with perfumes and other fragrances.
 Don't use air fresheners and avoid using scented plug-ins nearby.
 A cat's nose is so sensitive that unfamiliar, harsh scents can deter him from using the litter box.